Vocal learning: Dolphins

-Captive bottlenose dolphins (Tursiops truncatus) can be trained to emit sounds through their blowhole in open air.
-Through training, these vocal emissions can be altered from natural patterns to resemble sounds like the human voice, measurable through the number of bursts of sound emitted by the dolphin.
-In 92% of exchanges between humans and dolphins, the number of bursts equaled ±1 of the number of syllables spoken by a human.
-Another study used an underwater keyboard to demonstrate that dolphins are able to learn various whistles in order to do an activity or obtain an object.
+Captive bottlenose dolphins (Tursiops truncatus) can be trained to mimic sounds.
+One study used an underwater keyboard to demonstrate that dolphins are able to learn various whistles in order to do an activity or obtain an object.
 Complete mimicry occurred within ten attempts for these trained dolphins.
 Other studies of dolphins have given even more evidence of spontaneous mimicry of species-specific whistles and other biological and computer-generated signals.

 Such vocal learning has also been identified in wild bottlenose dolphins.
 Bottlenose dolphins develop a distinct signature whistle in the first few months of life, which is used to identify and distinguish itself from other individuals.
 This individual distinctiveness could have been a driving force for evolution by providing higher species fitness since complex communication is largely correlated with increased intelligence.
 However, vocal identification is present in vocal non-learners as well.
 Therefore, it is unlikely that individual identification was a primary driving force for the evolution of vocal learning.
 Each signature whistle can be learned by other individuals for identification purposes and are used primarily when the dolphin in question is out of sight.
 Bottlenose dolphins use their learned whistles in matching interactions, which are likely to be used while addressing each other, signalling alliance membership to a third party, or preventing deception by an imitating dolphin.